PipedreamHQ/docs/docs/limits/README.md

 Generally, we'll also accept short bursts of traffic, as long as you remain around an average of 10 QPS (e.g. sending a batch of 50 requests every 30 seconds should not trigger rate limiting).

+## Email Triggers

+Currently, the same limits that apply to HTTP triggers also apply to [email triggers](/workflows/steps/triggers/#email).
+See the [HTTP limits above](#http-triggers) for more information.

 ## Workflows

 ### Time per execution